swaros/contxt/docs/documentation/tasks.md

 ### basic use case
 #### create  a new task
-with `contxt create` you can create a simple task file. this will looks like this
+with `contxt create` you can create a simple task file. this will look like this
 ````yaml
 task:
   - id: script